Kaç Kaç incident: Çukurova under French rule

-The French empire, which also ruled Syria, facilitated the return of 120,000 Armenians Genocide survivors from Syria to Çukurova, and the French army in Çukurova was supported by Armenian forces as well as a British Indian brigade.
+The French empire, which also ruled Syria, facilitated the return of 120,000 Armenian Genocide survivors from Syria to Çukurova, and the French army in Çukurova was supported by Armenian forces as well as a British Indian brigade.
 Oppression of the local population by the Franco-Armenian forces began soon after the occupation.
 Although the French army could maintain control on the Mediterranean coast, controlling the mountainous area which covers the northern half of the French occupation zone was immensely more difficult.
 After the organized struggle of Turkish nationalists, the French army lost control of the railroad from Central Anatolia to Yenice (railroad junction), and after the battle of Karboğazı on 28 May 1920, in which the last of French troops in the Toros Mountains surrendered to the Turks, the French policy was reshaped as to keep only the territory south of the Mersin–Osmaniye railroad.